ssousaleo/academic-kickstart/content/publication/Journal-Willian-2018/index.md

 +++
-title = "On the identification of design problems in stinky code: experiences and tool support" date = 2018-03-21T00:00:00 draft = false
+title = "On the Identification of Design Problems in Stinky Code: Experiences and Tool Support" date = 2018-03-21T00:00:00 draft = false